-• 50% Assessments: The assessments shall include some demonstration of knowledge, skills and ability as determined by mutual agreement between the Employer and the bargaining unit member on the promotional team.

-• 50% by Interview with questions determined by mutual agreement between the Employer and the bargaining unit member on the team.
+- 50% Assessments: The assessments shall include some demonstration of knowledge, skills and ability as determined by mutual agreement between the Employer and the bargaining unit member on the promotional team. - 50% by Interview with questions determined by mutual agreement between the Employer and the bargaining unit member on the team.
 All members of the interview team will keep the interview questions confidential until after the promotional process is complete.

 The Port shall assess and interview the qualified applicants for the position.
 After the assessment period and interview, the promotional team (including the bargaining unit member on the team) will jointly consider which applicant should be selected for the position.
-The Port has the discretion for selection of employees for promotion to AVSEC Trainer.
+The Port has the discretion for selection of employees for promotion to AVSEC Training Operations Specialist.
 However, if the Port deems the qualifications of two candidates to be equal, seniority shall be the deciding factor in choosing between the two candidates.
-The Port's decision regarding promotion/hire cannot be arbitrary or capricious.
-In the event no internal applicant is qualified to fill an AVSEC Trainer opening, the employer may fill the position externally using equivalent or greater qualifications.